kainino0x/webgpu-cross-platform-demo/README.md

 The web build has been mainly tested with Chrome Canary on Mac, but it should work on any conformant browser and supported platform.

-Once you have an [Emscripten SDK](https://emscripten.org/docs/tools_reference/emsdk.html), you can simply build it using `emcmake`:
+Once you have an [Emscripten SDK](https://emscripten.org/docs/tools_reference/emsdk.html), you can simply build it using `emcmake`.
+This will use the snapshot of `emdawnwebgpu` in this repository.
+You can also get newer releases of `emdawnwebgpu` from <https://github.com/google/dawn/releases>.

 ```sh
 mkdir out/web